-In recent years, the way that lawyers work has been evolving, with cloud-based technology making remote legal work more common and virtual law firm models possible (and profitable).
+Cloud-based technology is making remote legal work more common and virtual law firm models possible (and profitable) in recent years.
 Now, with the evolving global crisis prompting legal professionals to work remotely, you’ve likely encountered more than a few challenges while navigating the practical considerations of learning how to work from home.

 From adapting to technological changes (such as using a remote-access VPN) to collaborating with clients and colleagues from a distance (with video calls becoming a daily reality), many lawyers have had to make significant adjustments when transitioning to working from home.
 This brings us to adapting one of the most essential aspects of legal work—signatures—to an online world.

 Without being able to meet clients in person, is it possible (and legal) to use electronic signatures on legal documents?

 In many cases, the answer is yes.
 In the following guide, we’ll cover the fundamentals of why, when, and how to use electronic signatures for lawyers—regardless of whether you’re working remotely or in the office.

 Legal professionals have had to quickly widen the scope of their remote-work capabilities in recent years.
 But there are also several evergreen benefits of using electronic signatures in today’s modern legal workspace.

 When used correctly and in the right circumstances, electronic signatures deliver three key benefits to lawyers:

 Coordinating hand-written signatures for legally binding documents and agreements can be a complex back-and-forth process.
 Electronic signatures streamline the process, cut down on the risk of human error, and reduce the need to meet in person or deal with physical documents.

 Even when it’s safe to meet face-to-face, meeting clients just for the sake of a signature eats up valuable time from your work day.
 E-signatures save everyone’s time and help you move cases along more quickly.